pyladies/global-organizing/process/slack_etiquette.md

 ### :star2: Messages in Slack cannot be deleted

-We allow users to edit their messages for a short period of time after posting, ie to fix typos.
-But we keep messages as *proof*, for when people post inappropriate content.
+We allow users to edit their messages for a short period of time after posting, i.e. to fix typos.
+We store messages as *historical records*; so please refrain from posting inappropriate content.

 ### :star2: Don’t “ask to ask”